 Gerry Connolly and Cathy “Smitty” Smith, his wife of more than thirty years, live in Mantua and have been residents of Fairfax County since 1979.
 Their daughter, Caitlin Rose, is a recent graduate of a Virginia university.

-Gerry is serving his sixth term in Congress.
+Gerry is serving his seventh term in Congress.
 He previously served for five years as Chairman of the Fairfax County Board of Supervisors.
 He also served nine years as the Providence District Supervisor.
 As Chairman of the ten-member board, Gerry balanced a budget of $4.5 billion and managed a county that, based on size, would make it the nation’s thirteenth largest city, twelfth largest school district, and sixth largest office market.
 He served as Chairman of the County’s Legislative Committee and Vice-Chair of the Economic Advisory Committee.
 Gerry also served as Chairman of the Board of the Northern Virginia Transportation Commission (NVTC), Chairman of the Northern Virginia Regional Commission (NVRC), and a member of the Board of the Metropolitan Washington Council of Governments (COG) where he was chairman.
 He also chaired the region’s Emergency Preparedness Taskforce.
 Gerry represented Fairfax County on the Board of the Virginia Association of Counties (VaCo) where he also served as president.

 In 2000, Gerry received COG’s Scull Award, the region’s highest award for leadership, for his work on promoting telework throughout the Metropolitan Washington Region.
 In 2002, he received an environmental achievement award from the Hunter Mill Defense League and was recognized by Fairfax Trails and Streams for his role as “father” of the forty-mile cross-county trail.
 He has been recognized by the Fairfax Federation of Citizens Associations for his authorship of the county’s Value Engineering program that has saved taxpayers millions of dollars, and by the Fairfax Firefighters for his role in improving public safety.
 In 2005, Gerry received an award from Catholics for Housing for outstanding political leader.
 Also in 2005, he was named Outstanding Local Elected Official of the Year by the Virginia Transit Association.
 In 2006, he was named Outstanding Local Official in the United States by the American Public Transit Association.
 Gerry has been recognized for his leadership on a number of issues including gang prevention, for which he was named Boys and Girls Clubs of America’s 2006 Man of the Year.